jurgen-kluft/xvmem/README.md

 A library that provides cross-platform usage of virtual memory.

-The virtual memory allocator based on the size request is delegating the call to:

 ## New Version (superalloc)

 Currently a new allocator is being implemented 'superalloc' that is a *lot* smaller in code size than the current version.